 Born in the Ukraine, Greg holds a Bachelor of Architecture degree from the California College of Arts.
 He joined the firm right after its founding in 2005.
 As a Senior Project Manager, Greg has managed most of the office’s key projects in California.

-A LEED Accredited Professional (Leadership in Energy and Environmental Design), Greg has a keen interest and deep knowledge of sustainable construction and design.
+Greg has a keen interest and deep knowledge of sustainable construction and design.
 While he believes that new technology is important in sustainable design, Greg follows the mantra that “the most sustainable square foot is the one that you do not build”.

 A 5th generation Californian, Lexie received a Bachelor of Arts in Sculpture and Art History from University of California, Berkeley and attended California College of Arts to study Furniture Design.